dynamsoft-docs/capture-vision-docs-mobile/programming/cordova/api-reference/barcode-reader.md

 **Parameters**

+`Settings`: The parameter should be one of the following types:

-`settings (DBRRuntimeSettings)`: An object that stores `DBRRuntimeSettings`.
+- `settings (DBRRuntimeSettings)`: An object that stores `DBRRuntimeSettings`.
-`settings (EnumDBRPresetTemplate)`: One of the `EnumDBRPresetTemplate` member that indicates a preset template.
+- `settings (EnumDBRPresetTemplate)`: One of the `EnumDBRPresetTemplate` member that indicates a preset template.
-`settings (String)`: A stringified JSON data that contains barcode decoding settings.
+- `settings (String)`: A stringified JSON data that contains barcode decoding settings.
 The available settings include but not limited in `DBRRuntimeSettings`.
 You can access full feature of DBR when upload the settings from a JSON data.

 **Code Snippet**